RI-PTA-PROG6212-GR4-GR5-GR15-P1-P2-P3/prog6212-p1-p2-p3-BaloyiMpho/README.md

 ### IMPORTANT: Follow These Instructions in Order

-## Common Errors and Solutions
-1
-ERROR
-Database 'RaceDayDB' does not exist

-Cause

-Database not created

-Solution

-Run the first SQL Command in the Race_Day_Database.sql 2
-ERROR
-Invalid object name 'USER'

-Cause
-Table not created in correct order

-Solution
+##Recommended Table Creation Order
+To avoid most foreign key and "Invalid object name" errors, create tables in dependency order:

+Create the RaceDayDB database.
+Select/use the RaceDayDB database.
-Create parent tables first
+Create independent parent tables first.
+Create the USER table and other tables that depend on the parent tables.
+Create child tables containing foreign keys.
+Insert the data after all required tables have been created.
+Create additional constraints, indexes, views, or stored procedures last.

-To avoid errors, **you must create the database first** and then **create tables one by one in the correct order**.
+ **you must create the database first** and then **create tables one by one in the correct order**.

 ---